-The following table lists the available specifications of NAT Gateway.
+The following table lists the types of NAT gateway.

-- The timeout period of an SNAT connection is 900 seconds.
+- The timeout of SNAT connections in a NAT gateway is 900 seconds.

-- To avoid SNAT connection timeout caused by network congestion and public network jitter, make sure that your service application has implemented automatic reconnection.
-This can provide higher availability.
+- To avoid the timeout of SNAT connections caused by network congestion and Internet instability, make sure that your applications support automatic reconnection, which ensures higher availability.

-- Currently, NAT Gateway does not support packet fragmentation.
+- NAT gateways do not support packet fragmentation.

 - For the same destination public IP address and port, the number of Elastic IP addresses configured for a NAT gateway determines the maximum number of concurrent connections.
 If an individual Elastic IP address is bound to the NAT gateway, the maximum number of connections is 55,000.
 If N Elastic IP addresses are bound to the NAT gateway, the maximum number of connections is increased to N × 55,000.